Package insert / prescribing information

-Dosage Form: capsule
+Dosage form: capsule

-- NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
+NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
 This risk may increase with duration of use.
 Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk ( See WARNINGS).

-- NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.

 Mefenamic Acid - Clinical Pharmacology

-Mefenamic Acid is a nonsteroidal anti-inflammatory drug (NSAID) that exhibits anti-inflammatory, analgesic, and antipyretic activities in animal models.
+Mefenamic Acid is a non-steroidal anti-inflammatory drug (NSAID) that exhibits anti-inflammatory, analgesic, and antipyretic activities in animal models.
 The mechanism of action of Mefenamic Acid, like that of other NSAIDs, is not completely understood but may be related to prostaglandin synthetase inhibition.

-Following a single 1 gram oral dose, mean peak plasma levels ranging from 10 to 20 mcg/mL3 have been reported.
+Mefenamic Acid is rapidly absorbed after oral administration.
+In two 500-mg single oral dose studies, the mean extent of absorption was 30.5 mcg/hr/mL (17%CV).
+1,2 The bioavailability of the capsule relative to an IV dose or an oral solution has not been studied.
+Following a single 1-gram oral dose, mean peak plasma levels ranging from 10-20 mcg/mL 3 have been reported.
 Peak plasma levels are attained in 2 to 4 hours and the elimination half-life approximates 2 hours.
 Following multiple doses, plasma levels are proportional to dose with no evidence of drug accumulation.
-In a multiple dose trial of normal adult subjects (n=6) receiving 1 gram doses of Mefenamic Acid four times daily, steady-state concentrations of 20 mcg/mL were reached on the second day of administration, consistent with the short half-life.
+In a multiple dose trial of normal adult subjects (n=6) receiving 1-gram doses of Mefenamic Acid four times daily, steady-state concentrations of 20 mcg/mL were reached on the second day of administration, consistent with the short half-life.

 The effect of food on the rate and extent of absorption of Mefenamic Acid has not been studied.
 Concomitant ingestion of antacids containing magnesium hydroxide has been shown to significantly increase the rate and extent of Mefenamic Acid absorption ( see PRECAUTIONS, Drug Interactions).
 1

 Mefenamic Acid has been reported as being greater than 90% bound to albumin.
 9 The relationship of unbound fraction to drug concentration has not been studied.
-The apparent volume of distribution ( Vzss/F) estimated following a 500 mg oral dose of Mefenamic Acid was 1.06 L/kg.
+The apparent volume of distribution ( Vzss/F) estimated following a 500-mg oral dose of Mefenamic Acid was 1.06 L/kg.
 2

 Based on its physical and chemical properties, Mefenamic Acid is expected to be excreted in human breast milk.

 Approximately fifty-two percent of a Mefenamic Acid dose is excreted into the urine primarily as glucuronides of Mefenamic Acid (6%), 3-hydroxyMefenamic Acid (25%) and 3-carboxyMefenamic Acid (21%).
 The fecal route of elimination accounts for up to 20% of the dose, mainly in the form of unconjugated 3-carboxyMefenamic Acid.
 3

 The elimination half-life of Mefenamic Acid is approximately two hours.
 Half-lives of metabolites I and II have not been precisely reported, but appear to be longer than the parent compound.
 3 The metabolites may accumulate in patients with renal or hepatic failure.
 The Mefenamic Acid glucuronide may bind irreversibly to plasma proteins.
 Because both renal and hepatic excretion are significant pathways of elimination, dosage adjustments in patients with renal or hepatic dysfunction may be necessary.
-Mefenamic Acid capsules should not be administered to patients with preexisting renal disease or in patients with significantly impaired renal function.
+Mefenamic Acid should not be administered to patients with preexisting renal disease or in patients with significantly impaired renal function.

 |Apparent volume of distribution; Vz/F (L/kg)||1.06||60|

 |Half-life; t ½ (hrs)||2 to 4||NA|

 A study in 17 preterm infants administered 2 mg/kg indicated that the half-life was about five times as long as adults, consistent with the low activity of metabolic enzymes in newborn infants.
-The mean Cmax in this study was 4 mcg/mL (range 2.9 to 6.1).
-The mean time to maximum concentration (Tmax) was 8 hours (range 2 to 18 hrs).
+The mean C max in this study was 4 mcg/mL (range 2.9-6.1).
+The mean time to maximum concentration (T max) was 8 hours (range 2-18 hrs).
 11

 Pharmacokinetic differences due to race have not been identified.